-Part of the early vision was to make all Fire Jar episodes timeless.
+Part of the early vision was to make all Fire Jar posts timeless.
 Short-form and "evergreen".
 Not tied to events of the day.

 I've tried to build a curated playground of usefulness and positivity: Comics, comedy, poems, acrobatics, creativity, mental models, and mini-courses.
-You’ve always shared useful guidance and feedback.
+You’ve shared useful guidance and feedback along the way.
 Thank you.